George Medal: Description

 The GM is a circular silver medal 36 mm in diameter, with the ribbon suspended from a ring.
 It has the following design.

-The obverse depicts the crowned effigy of the reigning monarch, using the designs of Percy Metcalfe (George VI) and Cecil Thomas (Elizabeth II) To date, there have been four types:
+The obverse depicts the crowned effigy of the reigning monarch, using the designs of Percy Metcalfe (George VI), Cecil Thomas (Elizabeth II) and Charles III.
+To date, there have been five types:

 George VI, 1940 to 1948.
 Inscribed GEORGIVS VI D: G: BR: OMN: REX ET INDIAE IMP:

 George VI, 1948 to 1952.
 Inscribed GEORGIVS VI DEI: GRA: BRITT: OMN: REX FID: DEF:

 Elizabeth II, 1952 to late 1950s.
 Inscribed ELIZABETH II D: G: BR: OMN: REGINA F.D.

 Elizabeth II, late 1950s to date.
 Inscribed ELIZABETH II DEI GRATIA REGINA F.D.

 The reverse shows Saint George on horseback slaying the dragon on the coast of England, with the legend THE GEORGE MEDAL around the top edge of the medal.

-The medal was designed by George Kruger Gray based on a bookplate designed by Stephen Gooden for the Royal Library at Windsor Castle.
+The reverse of the medal was designed by George Kruger Gray based on a bookplate designed by Stephen Gooden for the Royal Library at Windsor Castle.

 The ribbon is 31.7 mm wide, crimson with five narrow blue stripes.
 The blue colour is taken from the George Cross ribbon.
 The medal is worn on the left chest by men; women not in uniform wear the medal on the left shoulder, with the ribbon fashioned into a bow.

 The name of the recipient is engraved on the rim of the medal, although some Army awards have impressed naming.